sborzova/react-node-app/server/README.md

 ### Before start
+You need to download Node.js and Java because of Keycloak

-You have download and configure Keycloak and MySQL
+You need to download and configure Keycloak and MySQL

+You need run npm install to install all dependencies

 ## Available Scripts